CommandShiftHQ/be-express-jokes-middleware-demo/README.md

 ## Middleware challenges

-The following functionality has not been built into the application.
-You will need to use middleware to acheive the following:
+The following functionality is implemented on this `with-middleware` branch:

 - ALL requests should be logged when received.
 [Morgan](https://expressjs.com/en/resources/middleware/morgan.html) may be useful for this.